KiruyaMomochi/wsa-kernel-build/README.md

 If you have installed the official WSA before, you need to **uninstall** before continuing.
 Or you can use a different identity, described in "(Optional) Use a different identity" section.

+You can use script `fetch.ps1` at [KiruyaMomochi/wsa-tools](https://github.com/KiruyaMomochi/wsa-tools) to download and decompress.

 ### Download WSA package

 First, download package of WSA.